 – Was kinda hoping Lettuce would get a full transformation sequence today since Mint got one a couple episodes ago.
 Oh well, at least Ichigo wasn’t given one either.

 – Hm.
-Pretty lazy animation today.
+Pretty budget-y animation today.
 QUICK, ZOOM IN ON THAT STILL SCREEN A BUNCH OF TIMES TO SIMULATE MOVEMENT!

 – Lettuce gets to help save the day by badassingly freeing them from the spider web…but….Ichigo still gets the final attack.